Updated December 28, 2018.

 13. Maid Simple

-eMaids got its start in New York City (Brooklyn) back in 2004 when Miriam Kahn noticed there was a serious construction boom taking place, with a lot of new high-rise apartment buildings being built.
+eMaids got its start in New York City (Brooklyn) when Miriam Kahn noticed there was a serious construction boom taking place that was putting up lots of new high-rise apartment buildings.
 She wondered who was going to clean all those new apartments and decided to start eMaids.
 The company uses its website to make booking appointments very easy, and treats clients like family with a 24/7 answering service.
-It uses non-allergenic cleaning products, but has found it’s the cleaners who value “green” cleaning more than the clients.
-There are currently 11 locations, 3 of which are company-owned.
+It uses non-allergenic cleaning products, but has found it’s the cleaners who value “green” cleaning even more than the clients.

 An Important Note About Our Methodology